Pilar College: 1903-1920

-1920-1945
+1920-1941

 In 1920, the school was transferred to the old “Hospital Senora del Pilar” in Cawa-Cawa Boulevard.
 The girls High School was opened, with Mother Candelaria Tarcela as the first principal.
 The school was named “Pilar Institution”.
 Government Recognition for the High School was granted in 1928 permit to open the Junior Normal College was given in 1940.

 The two-year College Secretarial Course opened in 1940.
-Classes were disrupted when World War II broke out 1941.
+Classes were disrupted when World War II broke out in 1941.
 The Sisters evacuated in two groups: one went to Tetuan, the other, to Tulungatung, both in Zamboanga City.

-1945
+Post-war reopening

 Immediately after liberation in 1945, the Sisters resumed classes for the elementary and High School levels in one-floor building of sawali and nipa in La Purisima St, where Ateneo de Zamboanga University is located at present, through the initiative of Mother Carmen Perez, the principal.
 For lack of classrooms, the school administration resorted to three shifts of classes: morning for the elementary department, afternoon for the High School, and evening for the college.

-New buildings
+Expansion

 In 1946, the institution graduated 35 high school students in the temporary school building in the present location.
 In 1948, Pilar Institution graduated seven girls from the Junior Normal Course and 48 from the high School.
 On June 21 of the same year, Bishop Luis de Rosario, SJ, DD blessed and laid the cornerstone of a semi-concrete, two storey building facing the sea.
 In 1949 classes were transferred to this new building which stood at the old site of the Nuestra Senora del Pilar Hospital.
 The new school building was blessed on September 24, 1949.

 More buildings were constructed as enrolment increased.
 The wooden Elementary building was put up in 1951, followed by the Auditorium in 1957, and the Music building in 1959.
 The one-room Chapel was replaced by a beautiful two-wing concrete building, as envisioned by an RVM Architect, S. Ma.
 Mauricia Tapang.
 The Home Economics building and the Sisters' convent were designed by the same architect.
 They were finished and blessed in 1964.
 A semi-concrete one-storey Science building replaced the old laboratory in 1967.